EdOverflow/hacks/README.md

 ## Set-up oneliner

+This will clone this repository and then move all scripts to `/usr/local/bin`.

 ```bash
 $ git clone git@github.com:EdOverflow/hacks.git && cp -R hacks/. /usr/local/bin/ && echo "You can delete the ./hacks/ folder now."
 ```